 - Have a consistent yoga practice for a minimum of one year immediately preceding your application to the Maya Yoga Teacher Training Program (MYTTP).

-- Attend eight training weekends and two workshops (complete workshop must be attended) identified as part of the MYTTP curriculum.
+- Attend nine training weekends and two workshops (complete workshop must be attended) identified as part of the MYTTP curriculum.
 Students accepted into the program are expected to attend all activities.
 Activities and dates are provided below.

 - Include a non-refundable application fee of $250 with the application.